habitat-sh/core-plans/docs/dev/policy_documents/testing-pull-requests.md

 ## Rationale and alternatives
 [alternatives]: #alternatives

 There is an automated testing framework in the works, which will be very helpful with this.
-That said, as of the time of writing this pull request, that framework is not yet ready.
+This framework has been designed (see [core-plans testing standards](./standards-for-tests.md)) but has not yet been implemented.
 Additionally, even when that framework is ready, we still need to know how to manually test a plan before we can automate those tests.
 The best person to guide how to test a change is the person who made that change.

 ## Unresolved questions
 [unresolved]: #unresolved-questions